Degree Fields

 Hospitals will continue to employ a large number of dietitians and nutritionists to provide medical nutritional therapy and plan meals.
 But hospitals also will continue to contract with outside agencies for food service and move medical nutritional therapy to outpatient care facilities, slowing job growth in hospitals relative to food service, outpatient facilities, and other employers.

 In addition to employment growth, job openings will result from the need to replace experienced workers who retire or leave the occupation for other reasons.
-Overall, job opportunities will be good for dietitians and nutritionists, particularly for licensed and registered dietitians.
-Job opportunities should be particularly good in outpatient care facilities, offices of physicians, and food service management.
-Dietitians and nutritionists without a bachelor's degree will face keen competition for jobs.
+Applicants with specialized training, an advanced degree, or certifications beyond the particular State's minimum requirement should enjoy the best job opportunities.
+Demand for dietitians should be particularly strong in outpatient care facilities, offices of physicians, and food service management.
+Applicants without a bachelor's degree will face keen competition for jobs.

 Dietitians with specialized training, an advanced degree, or certifications beyond the particular State's minimum requirement will experience the best job opportunities.
 Those specializing in renal and diabetic nutrition or gerontological nutrition will benefit from the growing number of diabetics and the aging of the population.